Preparation is key, but sometime not focused on…

 Do you have to make choice of what is most important?
 The end-product or the value chain?
 Well, you don’t.
 If you consider the end-product to be the most important thing for your company, you should look with eager eyes on the value chain.
-This is where you save money, increase efficiency, create a safe working environment, which as a result produces your end product.
-Today, there are efficient solutions which supports your value chain in preparation of the object, reducing or eliminating the bottleneck before the object goes into the spray booth for the actual paint job.
+This is where you save money, increase efficiency, create a safe working environment etc. Your processes reflect your end product.
+Today, there are efficient solutions which supports your value chain in preparation of the object.
+Solutions which reduce or eliminate the bottleneck before the object goes into the spray booth for the actual paint job.

 Increasing the efficiency in the preparation phase

-One way of speeding up the process in the preparation booth is to get rid of all the old ladders and scaffolds, which demands space, and in some cases, are designed for one type of object, and install some more flexible solutions.
-Solutions which allow the workers to spend most of their time in a working position, instead of being on the ground moving and climbing ladders or scaffolds.
-Autonomous pneumatic man lifts, such as the LIFTMAN can be used both in the preparation booth and in the spray booth, offering a flexible solution where the owner can shift the equipment to the different ends of the process depending on the workload in the different phases.
+One way of speeding up the process in the preparation booth is to get rid of all the old ladders and scaffolds.
+They demand space, and in some cases, are designed for only one type of object.
+You should install some more flexible solutions.
+Solutions which allow the workers to spend most of their time in a working position.
+Instead of being on the ground moving and climbing ladders or scaffolds.
+Autonomous pneumatic man lifts, such as the LIFTMAN can be used both in the preparation booth and in the spray booth.
+Liftman is offering a flexible solution.
+The owner can move the man lift to different ends of the processes depending on the workload in the different phases.

 Increasing the safety for the workers

 Where regular or frequent access to height is required, permanent safe access arrangements should be installed.
 Meaning that ladders, if used, should not be used.
-A survey from Health and Safety Executive – UK shows that accidents from ladders from work at height is approx 40% (Health and Safety Executive – UK aims to reduce work-related death, injury and ill health).
+A survey from Health and Safety Executive, shows that accidents from ladders from work at height is approx 40%.
 Normally this should be steps and platform with handrails (1.1 meter).
-When portable equipment is used for temporary access, it is important that it is not restricted to that which happens to be at hand.
-For example, a LIFTMAN will improve the safety of the workers.
+A LIFTMAN will improve the safety of the workers in a preparation booth.

 Why use pneumatic autonomous man lifts?

-When getting rid of all old ladders and scaffolds, the floor is open for a more flexible work processes.
-Using a pneumatic man lift such as the LIFTMAN, the workers can stay in their work positions and move around on the object to execute the different tasks, without having to move around on ground level to move and position ladders or scaffolds.
+Getting rid of all old ladders and scaffolds, opens the floor for a more flexible work processes.
+With LIFTMAN, the workers can stay longer in their work positions.
+They can move around on the object to execute the different tasks.
+They can do this without having to move around on ground level to move and position ladders or scaffolds.
 Further, the operators will at all times be in a safe environment, secured by rails around the cage of the man lift.
-As these man lifts normally are fitted with an extra air outlet inside the cage, there will not be any hoses laying around on the floor, and changing air tools is simple and time saving.
-The operators will of course not tire as easily as when working from ladder or scaffolds, as they normally do not get in to the correct work positions as they will do with a LIFTMAN man lift.
+Liftman is fitted with an extra air outlet inside the cage, and there will not be any hoses laying around on the floor.
+Changing air tools is simple and time saving process.
+The operators will of course not tire as easily as when working from ladder or scaffolds.
+They will get into the right positions without hassle and correct work positions with a LIFTMAN man lift.

 What can such an investment do for your business?

 Of course, everything depends on how you have organized your work and process today.
 All investments should have an positive impact on your business.
-Normally, the efficiency by using a pneumatic autonomous man lift will increase more if you currently have longer objects to work on – the longer the object the more efficiency can be the output.
-In business cases the increase in efficiency has varied from 30% to 40%.
-And in some cases a 50-60% increase has been witnessed The jobs get done faster, bottlenecks avoided, invoices are faster sent out and the personnel involved in the production are kept safe.
-In short, the work flow is increased, the cashflow is more solid and accidents are avoided.
+A pneumatic Liftman man lift will increase the the efficiency in a preparation area.
+The longer the object is, the more efficiency you will gain.
+In business cases, the increase, has varied from 30% to 40% increase compare to scaffolds.
+In some special cases an increase of 50-60% have been the output.
+The jobs get done faster, bottlenecks avoided.
+Resulting in invoices are sent faster out to the customer, combined with keeping the operators safe.
+In short.
+The workflow can be increased.
+The cashflow become more solid.
+And accidents can be avoided.
 A healthy investment for your business.